Guide to Essay Structuring

 A cause-and-effect essay usually follows a basic academic structure of introducing the topic, discussing the cause, discussing the effects, and then wrapping up.
 The introduction often gives general background information, followed by specific details about the causes or effects.
 The body paragraphs typically focus on one cause or one effect.

-There are a few different ways to structure this type of essay.
-You could start by discussing the cause and then move on to the effect.
-Or, you could start with the effect and then talk about the cause.
-Whichever way you structure your essay, make sure that each paragraph has a clear topic sentence that states either the cause or the effect of something.
+You have several options for organizing your essay.
+You can begin by exploring the cause and then discuss the effect, or you might start with the effect and then examine the cause.
+No matter which approach you choose, ensure that each paragraph features a clear topic sentence that highlights either the cause or the effect.

 Narrative essay structure